aleksa1205/system-programming/README.md

 | `name_surname` | `string` | **Required**.
 Name and surname of the author to be searched. |

 #### Third project
+Retrieve all articles where a specific keyword is present.
 ```http
   GET http://address:port/keyword
 ```